• Home

 Friendly Hostility

 Okay, the mad science in this is a bit peripheral, but still milk-out-the-nose funny.
 There's also demons, journalists, and world domination.
-Completed, but check out Stan's new comic Cat Sick.
+Completed, but check out Stan's new comics The Hazards of Love and Abernathy Square.

 • Not so Mad